robstoll/tutteli-gradle-plugins/README.md

 The following sections give brief information what the different plugins offer.

-# ch.tutteli.gradle.plugins.project.utils [🔗](https://plugins.gradle.org/plugin/ch.tutteli.project.utils/2.0.0)
+# ch.tutteli.gradle.plugins.project.utils [🔗](https://plugins.gradle.org/plugin/ch.tutteli.gradle.plugins.project.utils/3.0.0)
-This plugin is the complement of the settings plugin and you will typically use it together.
-Yet, you apply it in your `build.gradle` instead of the `settings.gradle` and accordingly this plugin adds utility functions to `Project`.
+This plugin adds utility functions to `Project` -> will most likely be removed with 5.0.0

 Currently, it provides the following functions:
 - `prefixedProject(name)` which is a shortcut for `project("${rootProject.name}-$name")`.